HightechTR/TrashpanBot/README.md

    ```

 **Warning:** Keep the `src\main\java` folder as the root folder for Java files (i.e., don't rename those folders or move Java files to another folder outside of this folder path), as this is the default location some tools (e.g., Gradle) expect to find Java files.

-## Running the .jar file

-Prerequisites: JDK 17

-1. Download the latest .jar file from Releases.
-2. Copy .jar file into any folder.
-This folder will serve as the home directory for the application.
-3. Open Terminal, cd into the home directory and run ```java -jar TrashpanBot.jar```